 A recent article by compliance expert Temenos suggests that choosing the right words in your overdraft disclosures is critical, even down to whether you refer to it as “privilege, protection, program, service or coverage.”
 Currently, the CFPB is field testing four sample overdraft disclosure forms, which it released earlier this month.
 These “Know Before You Owe” forms attempt to make it easier for consumers to understand overdraft protection policies and procedures, especially with regard to debit card/ATM transactions.
 The outcome of these tests may be months away or more, but the more the consumer understands about your overdraft program, the better.

-After all, studies have shown that the majority of ‘overdrafters’ (which is only a small percentage of account holders) willingly use the service as a result of informed choice.
+After all, studies have shown that the majority of ‘overdrafters’ (which is only a small percentage of members) willingly use the service as a result of informed choice.
 Director Cordray acknowledged this fact on multiple occasions saying the CFPB is not looking to do away with overdraft services.
 Instead, he hinted at only minor consumer-focused changes, including new, ‘more transparent’ disclosures and possible changes to posting order.